jasonjgeiger/ruleslibrary/README.md

 To integrate this rules library into your own Cursor project:

 1. **Copy the Rules and Documentation**
-   - Copy the entire `docs/rules/` directory into your project.
+   - Copy the the rules you want from  `docs/rules/` directory and paste them into your project's `.cursor/rules/`.
    - Optionally, copy `docs/prompt-journal.md` and `docs/logs/` if you want to maintain journaling and logs.

 2. **Update References**